Anxo55/Learn-BootStrap/README.md

 # Learn-BootStrap
-Some practice about BootStrap to learn
+Some practice about BootStrap to learn.
+Carousel page about F1.